-I use candied ginger, finely chopped, to enliven apple and pear crisps or in a batch of lemon ice cream.
+I use candied ginger, finely chopped, to enliven baked apples or a batch of lemon ice cream.
 It can be added to cake batters and gingersnap or oatmeal cookie dough to give your cookies an extra-zippy edge.
-This particular batch is headed for some marmalade, and I’m going to slice it into thin strips and add it during the final few minutes of cookies.
+It’s also go sliced into thin matchstick-size strips and added to a batch of marmalade during the last minute of cooking.

-Since I don’t like to waste anything, and hopefully neither do you, one can use the syrup to make a spicy elixir, pouring some in sparkling water and adding a squirt of lime juice.
-A santé!
+Since I don’t like to waste anything, and hopefully neither do you, one can save the syrup and use it to make a spicy elixir, mixing it to taste with sparkling water and adding a squirt of lime juice or use it to sweeten lemonade or iced tea.
+If you like cocktails, try adding syrup in place of the sugar in an Old Fashioned.

 - 4 cups (800g) sugar, plus additional sugar for coating the ginger slices, if desired